CLI Commands Reference

 Validation Commandsâ

-# Validate CSV workflow files
+# Validate a workflow

-agentmap validate-csv --csv workflow.csv
+agentmap validate --csv workflow.csv

-# Validate configuration
+# Validate with custom configuration

-agentmap validate-config --config custom_config.yaml
+agentmap validate --csv workflow.csv --config custom_config.yaml

 Diagnostic Commandsâ